 At UW-Madison, we are committed to assisting spouses and partners find employment opportunities on campus, or in the local community, by offering information, networking, career resources, personal assistance, and support.

 We work closely with spouses and partners to offer personalized support to navigate the sometimes-complicated issues associated with finding a job in a new community.
 The Dual-Career Couple Assistance Program does not guarantee employment.

-The Dual-Career Couple Assistance Program is a partnership between the Office of the Provost, departments, deans and the broader campus community.
+The Dual-Career Couple Assistance Program is a partnership among the Office of the Provost, departments, deans, and the broader campus community.

 We encourage couples to request a referral to our program through their department or hiring committee chair.

 We do understand that prospective faculty may want to keep potential dual-career issues confidential in advance of an offer.
 We are also available to talk with you about our program and our resources without needing a referral from a department or hiring committee chair.

 UW-Madison is one of our region’s largest employers.
 The department or search committee chair of the faculty hire, along with the Dual-Career Couple Assistance Program, may be able to help identify and pursue campus positions.
 We encourage couples to use the Jobs at UW website to learn about the kinds of positions available on campus as well as to find current position openings.
 In some circumstances support may also be available through the Strategic Hiring Initiative.

 The Dual-Career Couple Assistance Program is well connected to the local community and works to help spouses and partners network, to identify, and pursue opportunities in our area.
 In some cases, we refer partners and spouses to an external employment agency to help with employment counseling, advising, and referrals.

 UW-Madison offers career and job search counseling and support.
 Services include career and employment counseling such as career assessments, resume assistance and connecting to resources.
 Learn More.